DinoHub-SubT/dsta_deploy/docs/azure-docker-basestation-setup.md

 **Access The Remote Basestation VM**

-        # ssh into your VM (if not already done so), please change the below command to match your VM ssh access
+        # ssh into your VM (if not already done so), change the below command to match your VM ssh access
         ssh azure.basestation

 **Cleanup (Required)**